INDDRSINGH/COVID_DATA/new.md

-Q Percentage of people died in a month, out of number of cases reported in each month
+**Query : Percentage of people died in a month, out of number of cases reported in each month**

 ````sql